 Jessica Clague DeHart is a molecular epidemiologist and assistant professor of community and global health.
-Clague DeHart graduated from the University of Southern California with a bachelors in health promotion and disease prevention.
-She completed a masters of public health in chronic disease epidemiology from Yale University and a PhD in molecular cancer epidemiology from the University of Texas Health Science Center at Houston, School of Public Health and MD Anderson Cancer Center.
+Clague DeHart graduated from the University of Southern California with a bachelor’s degree in health promotion and disease prevention.
+She completed a master of public health in chronic disease epidemiology from Yale University and a PhD in molecular cancer epidemiology from the University of Texas Health Science Center at Houston, School of Public Health and MD Anderson Cancer Center.
 As an R25 NCI cancer prevention doctoral fellow at MD Anderson, she focused her research on molecular epidemiology of tobacco-related cancers.
-Clague DeHart’s postdoctoral work was conducted at City of Hope in the Division of Clinical Cancer Genetics where she investigated hereditary breast and ovarian in Hispanic populations.
-As an assistant professor at the City of Hope she developed a research program that uses data from large observational studies to design wellness intervention trials.
+Clague DeHart’s postdoctoral work was conducted at City of Hope in the division of clinical cancer genetics and focused on the genetics of breast and ovarian cancer in Hispanic women.
+As an assistant professor at City of Hope, she developed a research program that uses data from large observational studies to design biologically-based wellness intervention trials.

 Co-authored with Timothy J. Williamson, et al. “Metastatic Breast Cancer Collateral Damage Project (MBCCD): Scale development and preliminary results of the Survey of Health, Impact, Needs, and Experiences (SHINE).”
 Breast Cancer Research 171, no. 1 (2018): 75-84.
 PMID: 29767345

 Co-authored with Huiyan Ma, et al. “Recreational physical activity and risk of triple negative breast cancer in the California Teachers Study.”
 Breast Cancer Research 18, no. 1 (2016): 62.
 PMCID: PMC4912767